Muhammad Kamaruzzaman

 Muhammad Kamaruzzaman (4 July 1952 – 11 April 2015) was a Bangladeshi politician and journalist who served as the senior assistant secretary general of Bangladesh Jamaat-e-Islami and was convicted of war crimes during the 1971 independence war of Bangladesh.
 He was executed by hanging at Dhaka Central Jail at 22:01 on 11 April 2015.

 Besides his political career, Kamaruzzaman also was editor of the Weekly Sonar Bangla.
-On 9 May 2013, the International Crimes Tribunal sentenced him to death after it found Kamaruzzaman guilty of crimes against humanity including genocide, killing, rape, looting, arson, and deportation of people during the Bangladesh War of Independence.
+On 9 May 2013, the International Crimes Tribunal sentenced him to death after it found Kamaruzzaman guilty of crimes against humanity including genocide, murder, rape, looting, arson, and deportation of people during the Bangladesh War of Independence.
 Kamaruzzaman denied all charges, stating they were politically motivated.
 The trial itself was criticized by international observers and opposition figures and was mired in controversies.

 Early life

 Kamaruzzaman was born on 4 July 1952 at Sajbarkhila village in Sherpur Thana (at the time East Bengal, Dominion of Pakistan).
 His father Moulavi Insan Ali Sarker, was a businessman.
 Kamaruzzaman obtained a master's degree in journalism in 1976 from Dhaka University.
 He had five sons.
 He was married to Nurun Nahar.